gold-developer/nippols/README.md

 See deployment for notes on how to deploy the project on a live system.

 ### Install and Deploy!

+(This project is still far from complete.
+Production setup/build is not yet available.)

 Clone this repository